vacp2p/rfc/waku/waku.md

 A node MAY send a message confirmation for any batch of messages received with a packet Messages Code (`0x01`).

 A message confirmation is sent using Batch Acknowledge packet (`0x0b`) or Message Response packet (`0x0c`).

-The Batch Acknowledge packet is followed by a keccak256 hash of the envelopes batch data (raw bytes).
+The Batch Acknowledge packet is followed by a keccak256 hash of the envelopes batch data.

 The current `version` of the message response is `1`.